jamesoshea/wt-booking-api/README.md

 #### Mailing

-- `MAIL_HOTEL_CONFIRMATION_SEND` - If true, a summary of each accepted booking is sent to `HOTEL_CONFIRMATION_ADDRESS`.
+- `MAIL_SUPPLIER_CONFIRMATION_SEND` - If true, a summary of each accepted booking is sent to `MAIL_SUPPLIER_CONFIRMATION_ADDRESS`.
 Requires configured mailer and that address.
 Defaults to false.
 - `MAIL_CUSTOMER_CONFIRMATION_SEND` - If true, a summary of each accepted booking is sent to the customer.
 Requires configured mailer.
 Defaults to false.
-- `MAIL_HOTEL_CONFIRMATION_ADDRESS` - E-mail address to which the hotel confirmations will be sent.
+- `MAIL_SUPPLIER_CONFIRMATION_ADDRESS` - E-mail address to which the hotel confirmations will be sent.
 - `MAIL_PROVIDER` - Denotes which mailing provider should be used.
 Supported values are `dummy` and `sendgrid`.
 Defaults to undefined.